x11x00x00x/pgr2lostcars/README.md

 ### Unlocked Tracks

-- All open-world maps, test tracks, and Nürburgring short circuits are fully unlocked.
+- All open-world maps, and test track are fully unlocked.
 - Showroom test track is now available online and in time attack.
 - Removed unusable open-world tracks and renamed zero tracks to "Open World" for clarity.